-Candidates currently entitled to access arrangements in their school college should provide the following: Option 1: A signed letter (dated 2025) on headed paper from their school/college which should (as appropriate) confirm: their disability. the amount of extra time they are entitled to in public examinations (e.g. 25%). the amount of time they are entitled to for rest breaks. if they are entitled to 1:1 invigilation. any other accommodations they are entitled to in public examinations. on what basis this has been agreed, for example a diagnosis from a qualified medical practitioner or an assessment by a registered psychologist or specialist teacher assessor.
+Candidates currently entitled to access arrangements in their school college should provide the following: currently entitled to decess divangements in their school conege should provide the Option 1: A signed letter (dated 2025) on headed paper from their school/college which should (as appropriate) confirm: • their disability. • the amount of extra time they are entitled to in public examinations (e.g. 25%). • the amount of time they are entitled to for rest breaks. • if they are entitled to 1:1 invigilation. • any other accommodations they are entitled to in public examinations. • on what basis this has been agreed, for example a diagnosis from a qualified medical practitioner or an assessment by a registered psychologist or specialist teacher assessor.
 Or A copy of all pages of the most recent JCQ Form 8 (Profile of learning difficulties) or Form 9 Option 2: (Profile of need) signed by the Head of Centre/SENCo/Assessor.
-If candidates have a recent diagnosis and access arrangements have not yet been put in place by their school/college, they should provide: Evidence A signed letter (dated 2025) on headed paper from their school/college which should (as appropriate) confirm:
+If candidate s have a recent diagnosis and access arrangements have not yet been put in place by their school/colle ge, they should provide: Evidence A signed letter (dated 2025) on headed paper from their school/college which should (as appropriate) confirm:

-• their disability.
+- their disability.

-• the arrangement the school intends to put in place in the future including
+- the arrangement the school intends to put in place in the future including

-the amount of extra time in public examinations (e.g. 25%).
+- o the amount of extra time in public examinations (e.g. 25%).

-the amount of time for rest breaks.
+- the amount of time for rest breaks.

-1:1 invigilation.
+- o 1:1 invigilation.

-any other accommodations.
+- o any other accommodations.

-• on what basis this has been agreed, for example a diagnosis from a qualified

-medical practitioner or an assessment by a registered psychologist or specialist
+- on what basis this has been agreed, for example a diagnosis from a qualified medical practitioner or an assessment by a registered psychologist or specialist teacher assessor.

-teacher assessor.